Belgian Comic Strip Center

-The Belgian Comic Strip Center (Centre belge de la bande dessinée; Belgisch Stripcentrum) is a museum in Brussels, Belgium, dedicated to Belgian comics.
-It is located at 20, rue des Sables/Zandstraat, in an Art Nouveau building designed by Victor Horta, and can be accessed from Brussels-Congress railway station and Brussels Central Station.
+The Belgian Comic Strip Center (Centre belge de la bande dessinée; Belgisch Stripcentrum) is a museum in central Brussels, Belgium, dedicated to Belgian comics.
+It is located at 20, rue des Sables/Zandstraat, in an Art Nouveau building designed by Victor Horta, and can be accessed from Brussels-Congress railway station and Brussels-Central railway station.

-History of the building
+History

+Magasins Waucquez (1906–1970)

+The building that would later house the Belgian Comic Strip Center was inaugurated in 1906 as the Magasins Waucquez, designed in Art Nouveau style by the architect Victor Horta to serve as a large fabric store for the textile baron Charles Waucquez.
+This period, in the late 19th to early 20th centuries, coincided with the beginnings of modern comic strips.